cxai/Docker-CxCore/build.md

 ### Cross-platform
 ![linux arch](assets/diagram.png)

 The procedure below describes a **cross platform** docker build and uses a Linux host for the DB and portainer and a virtual box [Windows Docker VM](https://app.vagrantup.com/StefanScherer/boxes/windows_2016_docker) for the rest of Checkmarx components.
 To run or build containers on the Linux host you will need a VM with Docker like [this one](https://github.com/alexivkin/windows_2016_core).
-It needs to be configured as described in the [Notes](#Notes) section.
+It needs to be configured as described in the [Notes](#notes) section.

 ### Windows only
 ![windows arch](assets/diagram001.png)
-Windows-only build is much simpler because it does not use docker swarm, since it's on one node only.
-Moreover docker it can only be managed from a Linux docker host.
-To do that you will need to change the below procedure to:
+Windows-only build is much simpler because it does not use docker swarm and is on one node only.
+To build on windows you will need to change the below procedure to:
 * Run [MSSQL Windows container](https://hub.docker.com/r/microsoft/mssql-server-windows-express/).
 It has slightly different setup from the Linux version.
 See notes below for more details.
 * Change bash for the appropriate powershell commands.
-For more see [below](#Running everything on a docker windows host).
+For more see [below](#running-everything-on-a-docker-windows-host).

 ## Cross-platform build
 This build makes a full use of the docker hostname resolution and the swarm overlay network to resolve container names across linux and windows nodes, so you don't have to worry about container IPs.
 As any cross-platform it's much more complex than a homogeneous platform build would be.